rickosborne/cascades/md/23-3-5-and-his-lovely-assistant.md

 "We're fine, thanks," he said with a smile so transparent as to mean the exact opposite.

 I couldn't argue with him, so I looked at Jennifer.
-I could see the muscles in her neck and jaw working, but she just stared at Ernest, breathing through nostrils that flared like afterburners.
+Her freckles rippled as I could see the muscles in her neck and jaw working, but she just stared at Ernest, breathing through nostrils that flared like afterburners.

 Which made me notice Mrs. Hamilton, who didn't appear to be breathing at all.